Jaeybee98/Stopwatch/README.md

 # Beginner Project: Functional Stopwatch App

-This project is a simple, yet robust, stopwatch application built using fundamental web technologies: HTML, CSS, and vanilla JavaScript.
+This project is a simple, yet robust, stopwatch application built using fundamental web technologies: HTML, CSS, and JavaScript.
 It is designed as a beginner assignment to demonstrate proficiency in basic DOM manipulation, styling, and JavaScript timer logic.

 ## Features